 Can I use my mobile phone at the spa?

-Mobile phone use is prohibited at the vast majority of spas.
-Some may allow guests to use their phones in reception and on outside grounds, but those making use of these options should be respectful and talk in a hushed, ‘spa voice’, so as to avoid upsetting other guests.
+A key spa rule is that mobile phone use is prohibited.
+Some spas may allow guests to use their phones in reception and outside, but you should still be respectful and talk in a hushed voice to avoid disturbing other guests.

-You should not take, or attempt to use, your phone within your chosen spa’s treatment rooms, or health and fitness facilities.
+You should not take, or attempt to use, your phone within the treatment rooms, or health and fitness facilities.
 Not only will staff and fellow guests find this rude, but you’ll spoil your own spa experience too.
 How can you truly unwind if you’re texting or chatting your way through your treatments?

 When visiting a spa, it’s best to simply leave your mobile phone safely in your car, your locker, or in your hotel room, if you’re staying at a hotel/resort.